hypi-universe/docs-legacy/content/products/00-axiom/11-rest-api.md

 # GraphQL/ArcQL Functions
 Any arbitrary GraphQL function can be triggered using the following endpoint.
 - Endpoints: /rest/v1/fn/{root}/{fn}
-- Replace {root} with either of query or mutation
+- Replace {root} with either of `query` or `mutation`
-- Replace {fn} with ArcQL functions such as get, find, login, ... etc.
+- Replace {fn} with ArcQL functions such as get, find, login, or your own GraphQL function that you defined in your app's schema.

 ## POST
-`POST` can be used with functions that create resources on the server.
-The mutation upsert is an example.
+`POST` can be used to create resources on the server.
+This is equivalent to calling the Hypi `upsert` function in GraphQL.

 <div className={"code-container"}>